xabbu42/Master/arbeit.md

 proof.
 That is, what happens on the G3s side if we construct a proof tree with the forgetful projections of the original sequents.
 Of course we do not get a pure G3s proof as most of the G3lp rules have no direct equivalent in G3s.
-We will therefore introduce new rules, which are the forgetful projection of a G3lp rule denoted for example by $(⊃ !)˚$ for the forgetful projection of a $(⊃ !)$ rule.
-The following two lemmas show that all new rules are admissible in G3s +
+We will therefore define new rules, which are the forgetful projection of a G3lp rule denoted for example by $(⊃ !)˚$ for the forgetful projection of a $(⊃ !)$ rule.
+The following two lemmas show that all this new rules are admissible in G3s +
 $(□\Cut)$.

 \Begin{lemma} \label{boxbox}